Kazakh famine of 1930–1933: Refugees

 Swiss reporter Ella Maillart, who traveled through Soviet Central Asia and China in the early 1930s, witnessed and wrote of viewing the firsthand effects of the repatriation campaign:In every wagon carrying merchandise there were Kazakh families wearing rags.
 They killed time picking lice from each other....
 The train stops in the middle of a parched region.
 Packed alongside the railway are camels, cotton that is unloaded and weighed, piles of wheat in the open air.
 From the Kazakh wagons comes a muted hammering sound repeated the length of the train.
 Intrigued, I discover women pounding grain in mortars and making flour.
 The children ask to be lowered to the ground; they are wearing a quarter of a shirt on their shoulders and have scabs on their heads.
 A woman replaces her white turban, her only piece of clothing not in tatters, and I see her greasy hair and silver earrings.
 Her infant, clutching her dress and with skinny legs from which his boney knees protrude; his small behind is devoid of muscle, a small mass of rubbery, much-wrinkled skin.
 Where do they come from?
 Where are they going?One report from an officer in Siberia reads: "When one thinks of the extreme distress in which Kazakhs live here with us, one can easily imagine that things in Kazakhstan are much worse."

+Mariam Hakimzhanova describes the situation as follows:

+Crowds of crying people gathered near our student cafeteria.
+Most of them were women.
+They all had children: some were holding their children in their arms, others were leading them by the hand.
+The children were crying desperately: "Na-an, na-an" ("bread, bread").
+Their cries were heartbreaking.
+"My dear ones, please give the crying child something to eat", whispered the thin women in weak voices.
+Their pleading gaze hurt my heart.